caglarcercinli/fastfoodshop/README.md

     mvn spring-boot:run //this runs the app on localhost 8080 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8085 //this runs the app on q specific port; 8085

+**PROVIDE LOMBOK

+    Go to File > Settings > Plugins
+    Click on Installed tab
+    Look for Lombok Plugin
+        If you can find it is already installed
+            Click on box to enable Lombok
+        If you cannot find it click on Marketplace tab Search for Lombok and click on install Click on box to enable Lombok

 **JENKINS JENKINS JENKINS JENKINS JENKINS JENKINS